- Hike to the south base camp of Mt. Annapurna- 10th tallest mountain in the world.

 You can also take a scenic flight from Kathmandu’s domestic airport to Pokhara at an additional cost.
 Today’s journey provides numerous possibilities to witness terraced fields, rivers, streams, verdant valleys, steep canyons, farmlands, and traditional Nepalese rural life.

 We arrive at Pokhara after almost 8 hours of traveling and you will be transferred to your hotel.
-You can stroll around the lakeside of Pokhara and enjoy its excellent and different cuisine options, as well as the many dances and musicals that take place at night.
+In the evening, you can stroll around the lakeside and enjoy views of Phewa Lake and the iconic Machhapuchhre (Mt.
+Fishtail) if the weather is clear.

 Driving Distance: